sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: mezzanine

-As a **Product Manager for Mezzanine** *(2018-2020)*, I owned the user experience of a groundbreaking immersive meeting product, one which enabled any team to bind remote rooms together and work as though side-by-side.
+As a **Product Manager for Mezzanine** *(2018-2020)*, I owned the user experience of a groundbreaking immersive meeting product, which allowed distributed teams to connect their spaces and collaborate seamlessly as if in the same room.

 Mezzanine was a highly flexible digital canvas which let users share many forms and streams of data in any layout, and it integrated with digital whiteboards, analog whiteboards, and a variety of videoconferencing systems.
 Mezzanine rooms found a market with an extensive list of Fortune 500 customers and featured innovative forms of interaction unique in this product category.

-In addition to driving measurable improvements in the usability of the core product, I also championed a new, radically simpler edition of Mezzanine and led the effort to ship it in 6 months.
-This benefited users but also enabled a tighter strategic integration with the products of a critical partner.
+I have a passion for usability.
+In addition to making measurable impacts on core product usability and approachability, I drove the vision and rapid delivery (6 months from concept to shipping) of a radically simpler Mezzanine edition.
+This benefited end users but also enabled a tighter strategic integration with the products of a critical partner.

 {{< vimeo 126761247 >}}
 *This video shows an early version of Mezzanine circa 2015.*